am102841-code/Dungeon-Platformer/README.md

 Avoid spikes as they cause health to decrease

-In the game, there is a turoial level to help players understand the game mechanics
+Within the game, there is a tutorial level to help players understand the game mechanics

 ---

-## 🧩 Features
+## 🧩 Recent Updates
-- Classic 2D platformer gameplay with physics engine
+- Win screen after beating all levels
-- Dungeon-themed environments
+- Flickering torches
-- Level-based music that changes as you progress
+- Improved UI
-- Smooth player movement and level design
+- Added Death page after player dies
-- Ongoing updates and improvements
+- Controls (control + shift + r) to reset the game
-- Smooth sound effects
+- Cutscene before starting gameplay
-- Game Menu
+- Level design changes

 ---